-The responsibility of this key function is to find practical solutions to solve the technical demands regarding: calculation of technical reserves, evaluation of premium rates, assessment of the underwriting Non-Life risk according to Solvency II, evaluation of technical indicators portfolio and claims.
-Considering the complexity of the company's activities, the legislative provisions regarding the distribution in insurance, the importance of the actuarial calculations in carrying out the activity and taking into account also the provisions of the ASF norms, for the actuarial activity it was decided the existence of two key actuarial functions, respectivelly : Actuarial function Technical Reserves and Reporting and Actuarial function Pricing and Analysis.
+The main responsibilities: evaluation of the technical indicators of portfolio and damage, solving technical problems regarding the calculation of the following: obligations of the company (technical reserves), premium rates and technical indicators of portfolio and damage; Considering the complexity of the company's activities, the legislative provisions regarding the insurance distribution, the importance of the actuarial calculations in carrying out the activity and taking into account the provisions of the ASF norms, for the actuarial activity, within the company, are two key actuarial functions, respectively: Technical reservations and reporting and Actuarial Pricing and Analysis Function.
 Thus, the main responsibilities for each of these key functions are as follows:

-- The Actuarial function technical reserves and reporting is responsible for: - The activity of evaluation and ensuring the adequacy of the technical reserves; - Reporting activity to the Supervisory Board, Management, group (VIG), FSA, auditors, other entities; - The activity of estimating the technical indicators. - The tariff and analysis actuarial function is responsible for: - The activity of estimating the risk premiums and the tariff premiums - The activity of estimating the necessary parameters for the evaluation of the underwriting risk with the partial internal model - Actuarial activity regarding Solvency II, including the reports related to the actuarial area and requested according to the Solvency II.
+• The actuarial function Technical reserves and reporting is responsible for:

+- The activity of evaluating and ensuring the adequacy of the technical reserves; - Reporting activity to the Supervisory Board, Management, group (VIG), ASF, auditors, other entities; - The activity of estimating the technical indicators

+• The Actuarial Pricing and Analysis function is responsible for:

+- The activity of estimating the risk premiums and the tariff premiums - The activity of estimating the necessary parameters for the evaluation of the underwriting risk with the partial internal model - Actuarial activity regarding Solvency II, including the reports related to the actuarial area and requested according to the Solvency II regime.